Funekyo/Ujiki/README.md

 ## 📚 documentation

-- [Uji](link) — a temporal definition and breakdown of Dōgen’s concept of being-time, its uses in the fascicle, and its relevance to poetic interpretation
+- [Uji](link) — a temporal definition of Dōgen’s concept of being-time
 - [Dōgen & His Work](link) — a brief overview of Dōgen’s context, language use, and poetic fragments across his writings
 - [Basics of Zen Buddhism](link) — essential terms, concepts, and doctrinal background relevant to Dōgen’s verse and its reading
 - [Methodology](link) — AI toolchain, prompt design, and workflow